maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/README.md

 # Introduction

-Here you can find "Hello World" project of Spring Cloud (http://projects.spring.io/spring-cloud/) microservices based on JAX-RS CXF (http://cxf.apache.org/).
+Here you can find "Hello World" project of [Spring Cloud](http://projects.spring.io/spring-cloud/) microservices based on JAX-RS [Apache CXF](http://cxf.apache.org/).

 > Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The microservice architecture enables the continuous delivery/deployment of large, complex applications.
 It also enables an organization to evolve its technology stack.